How to get to Tartu

 Local transportThe festival venue, the University of Tartu Sports Centre (Ujula 4, Tartu) is approximately 1 kilometer from the city center, which is quite easy to reach by foot or public transport.
 However, the distances in a foreign city might seem a bit further than in your home town so we have alternative ways to get to the venue:

 Ϟ BusYou can reach basically every part of the city by bus.
 All public transportation is free during the festival period if you're wearing a festival wristband.
 You'll get your festival wristband when you pick up your badge!

 Before and after the festival, tickets can be purchased directly from the bus driver with cash or you can pay for your journey contactless with a bank card at the validators next to the doors.
 If you expect to be using public transportation frequently during your stay, you can purchase a bus card from R-Kiosks, shopping centers, or other selling points.
 The card costs 2 € and can be topped up at selling points or online.
 Find more information about the tickets and schedules HERE.

 Ϟ TaxiIf it is your first time in Tartu, it is best to take a taxi to get to your final destination in the city.
 Most taxi drivers speak some English and all taxis are equipped with meters.
 The easiest way to order a taxi is using the transportation app Bolt, created by an Estonian unicorn.
 There is no Uber in Tartu.

 You can also call a taxi the old-fashioned way – you can find more information about taxi service in Tartu here.

-In order to rent a bike, you must have a valid Tartu bus season ticket or you must purchase a bike share membership.
+In order to rent a bike, you must have a valid Tartu bus season ticket or you must purchase a bike-share membership.
 You must create a bike share account, either online or via the mobile app (Tartu Smart Bike), and connect it to a credit card.
-Additional info from City of Tartu page.
+Additional info from the City of Tartu page.